-Michele Wucker is the author of The Gray Rhino: How to Recognize and Act on the Obvious Dangers We Ignore (St. Martin’s Press, April 2016).
-She also is the author of LOCKOUT: Why America Keeps Getting Immigration Wrong When Our Prosperity Depends on Getting It Right (Public Affairs 2006/paperback 2007; a Washington Post Book World “Best Nonfiction of 2006″ Selection) and Why the Cocks Fight: Dominicans, Haitians and the Struggle For Hispaniola (FSG/Hill & Wang, 1999).
+Michele Wucker is the best-selling author of THE GRAY RHINO: How to Recognize and Act on the Obvious Dangers We Ignore (St. Martin’s Press, April 2016).
+She also is the author of LOCKOUT: Why America Keeps Getting Immigration Wrong When Our Prosperity Depends on Getting It Right (Public Affairs 2006/paperback 2007; a Washington Post Book World “Best Nonfiction of 2006″ Selection) and WHY THE COCKS FIGHT: Dominicans, Haitians and the Struggle For Hispaniola (FSG/Hill & Wang, 1999).

 Michele received a 2007 Guggenheim Fellowship for her work on changing views of citizenship.
 She has been recognized as a 2009 Young Global Leader of the World Economic Forum, a 2008 Young Leader of the American Council on Germany.
 She also is a 2008 Womens Media Center Progressive Womens Voices alumna and 2010 Womens Media Center Woman Making History.

-A sought-after public speaker represented by The Brightsight Group, Michele has delivered speeches on five continents frequently addresses global audiences about leadership and strategy, crisis management, the global economy, immigration, and citizenship.
+A sought-after public speaker, Michele has delivered speeches on five continents and frequently addresses global audiences about leadership and strategy, crisis management, the global economy, immigration, and citizenship.
 She has been a source for major U.S. and international media including The New York Times, The Boston Globe, Reuters, CNN, CNBC, Fox News, MSNBC, and National Public Radio.

 In 2015, she founded Gray Rhino & Company to help leaders and organizations to identify and strategize their responses to known risks.
 Previously, she was Vice President of Studies at The Chicago Council on Global Affairs.
 Before that, she was President of the World Policy Institute, a New York based center for global policy thought leadership, and Publisher of World Policy Journal.
 In 2007, she oversaw the re-incorporation of the World Policy Institute as a free-standing organization after its separation from The New School, a New York City based university.
 Michele also is a former Latin America bureau chief for International Financing Review; a debt correspondent for Dow Jones Emerging Markets Report; and a general assignment reporter for the Milwaukee Sentinel.